-Standing before the judge, they demanded that LVNV’s lawyer prove the case and show evidence of their ownership of the debt.
-In response, LVNV’s attorneys (who had previously not been particularly nice to them) dropped the case.
+Standing before the judge, they demanded that the lawyer for LVNV show evidence of their ownership of the debt.
+In response, LVNV’s attorneys (who had previously not been particularly helpful to them) dropped the case.

 - you signed the application

 - the entity suing you purchased the right to collect on the debt

 - the balance claimed as being due is calculated properly

 - the loan has not been rendered unenforceable due to the expiration of the statute of limitations